 A traditional appointment in Bordeaux, the Foire à la Brocante des Quinconces gathers over 180 000 flea market enthusiasts, seasoned collectors or just curious passersby from around the region, who try to find the gem or just want to enjoy from a day out with their family.

 The Foire à la Brocante des Quinconces has so much to offer!
-Hosting over 200 exhibitors selling a all kind of furniture and objects, ranging from junk, antique, furniture and books to jewelery, china, silverware, crystal glassworks, and a wide selection of classic and unusual collectible, the Foire à la Brocante des Quinconces appeals to the widest range of potential buyers.
+Hosting over 200 exhibitors selling all kind of furniture and objects, ranging from junk, antique, furniture and books to jewelry, china, silverware, crystal glassworks, and a wide selection of classic and unusual collectible, the Foire à la Brocante des Quinconces appeals to the widest range of potential buyers.